rdkcentral/Lightning-SDK/docs/plugins/purchase.md

 The `signature` method returns a *Promise* with the result of the request made to the CSP to retrieve that signature.
 It accepts the `id` of the asset to purchase as its argument.

-The `household` option is automatically added  as a `query param` in the request.
+The `household` value is automatically added as a `query param` in the request.

 The `signature` method is an *optional* convenience method provided by the Purchase plugin.
-Depending on the CSP's API integration, you can implement the functionality to generate a purchase signature in your App in a fully customized manner.
+Depending on the CSP's API integration, the functionality to generate a purchase signature can be fully custom-implemented in your App.

 ```js
 const assetId = '123abc'